How to Use Color to Decorate Your Spring Home

 I’ve already used blue and green this spring.
 For more spring and Easter, I like to stick with the same colors, but add in more pretty pastels, especially pinks, blues, and soft greens.

-I just created a new garden-style spring wreath for our front door.
-It’s full of peonies, cherry blossoms, and tulips.
+I created this garden-style spring wreath for our front door.
+It’s full of peonies, cherry blossoms, ranunculus, and tulips.
 Pink is the color of choice for this new wreath.

 Here you can learn how I made this beautiful floral wreath.

-New Fabric and Floral Spring Wreath for Our Entry
+Fabric and Floral Spring Wreath for Your Entry

 I love the combination of pink flowers and fabric scraps that give this wreath both color and pattern.
 It has a fun vibe with bright spring colors of pink, blue, purple, and green.

 I didn’t stop with just the wreath in the entry.
-I filled it out with a floral arrangement using a vintage white container filled with faux pink peonies, a pink checked runner, pink candles and green moss bunnies.
+I filled it out with a floral arrangement using a vintage white container filled with faux pink peonies, a pink checked runner, pink candles, and green moss bunnies – they give just a mention of Easter to come.

 colorful spring wreath with Easter bunnies